joelbjervig/old_joelbjervig.github.io/README.md

 # Welcome to my little corner of the internet.
 While it is currently under construction, please have a look!

-## Listed below are reports of a project in a class or project course.
+## Listed below are reports of project in a class or project course.
 * **Master's thesis**
   - Unsupervised Image Classification Using Domain Adaptation [Link](http://uu.diva-portal.org/smash/get/diva2:1695200/FULLTEXT01.pdf)
 * **Project Course**